joseph-flinn/site/frontend/posts/gen-ai-development-2.md

 interested in my consulting services.

 However, the engineering quality of the site is relatively low.
-I chose to go with a SvelteKit site because I am currently the most familiar with that framework.
-The most glaring issue is that Claude chose to hardcode all of the pages with components on each page.
+I chose to go with a SvelteKit site because I am currently the most familiar with that frontend framework.
+The most glaring engineering issue is that Claude chose to hardcode all of the pages with components on each page.
 There is very little abstraction and reusability which violates SOLID engineering principles.
 I am confident that I could use Claude to quickly refactor the entire site to use components rather than hardcoded site pages.
-However, the site as-is currently meets all business requirements.
+However, since the site currently meets all business requirements, I don't see the need to spend another month on a Claude subscription.

 This experience highlights one of my concerns about the current state of AI.
 AI is a tool that enables quick deployment of solutions that meet short-term business requirements.
 In my case, the